 Conclusion

 We believe that the NSC recommendation represents a rational approach but advise proceeding with caution and close monitoring.
 The Four Nations report itself stated that “the available evidence is inadequate to fully inform a policy decision”.[1]
 The necessary research to answer the questions outlined above may arrive concurrently with findings that support transition to individualisation, in which case a stratified programme may be short-lived.
-Current efforts should focus on establishing data systems with the long-term development of the NDESP in mind.
+Current efforts should focus on establishing systems with the long-term development of current programmes in mind.
 New arrangements must be adaptable and investment should be in flexible technologies.
-It is important that resources are not wasted on establishing a programme that may be quickly replaced as more research becomes available and more effective and efficient approaches are developed.
+It is important that resources are not wasted such as on redesigning current IT and data systems that may be quickly replaced as more research becomes available and more effective and efficient approaches are developed.

 References